How It Should Have Ended: Super Café / The Villain Pub

 Super Café / The Villain Pub is a segment that debuted at the end of "How Superman Should Have Ended" which featured Superman discussing the alternate events of the 1978 Superman film in a café with Batman, which began the trend of Super Café.
 Though it is thought to be based on Seinfeld, the clips are actually based on the final scene of Daniel Baxter's favorite film, Swingers, with Superman standing in for Trent and Batman standing in for Mike.

 In various superhero episodes of How It Should Have Ended, altered or added scenes are shown from the superhero film, followed by the superheroes that appear in the film interacting with Batman and Superman (both voiced by Daniel Baxter) in the Super Café; it also always appears at the end of each episode (except the HISHE episodes for Sam Raimi's Spider-Man trilogy, which the café was only shown at the near beginning).
 The Super Café segment is featured in every superhero film the series has covered so far.
-Superman and Batman also make a brief appearance in a café in the "How Pulp Fiction Should Have Ended".
+Superman and Batman also make a brief appearance in a café in the "How Pulp Fiction Should Have Ended", thwarting Pumpkin and Honey Bunny's robbery attempt.
 The segment was also used in the Nostalgia Critic's review of Man of Steel.
 A companion segment called The Villain Pub which is modeled from Cheers and features many popular villains like Loki, the Joker, Voldemort, General Zod and many more began with "How Thor: The Dark World Should Have Ended".
 In those segments, Emperor Palpatine is the bartender, Bowser is the bouncer (bownser), Thanos is the janitor, HAL 9000 is the security system and Jaws is the executioner.
 The Cheers theme song was rewritten as a theme.